a5an0/bitcoin-wallet-airdrop/README.md

 ## Other notes

 You should only use this code to hand out bitcoin wallets in ways that are consistent with local laws and regulations.

+## TODOs
+- delete the bitcoin-core wallet that's used to generate addresses